Tirxni/fractionest/README.md

-# Practionnest
+# Fractionest

-Practionnest is a decentralized application (DApp) built on the Internet Computer Protocol (ICP) that facilitates the selling and co-ownership of housing units as NFTs (Non-Fungible Tokens).
+Fractionest is a decentralized application (DApp) built on the Internet Computer Protocol (ICP) that facilitates the selling and co-ownership of housing units as NFTs (Non-Fungible Tokens).
 Users can purchase units of a property, co-own it, and earn profits based on its performance.

 ## Overview

-Practionnest leverages a custom implementation of the DIP-721 NFT standard and a Decentralized Autonomous Organization (DAO) on the ICP blockchain to achieve the following:
+Fractionest leverages a custom implementation of the DIP-721 NFT standard and a Decentralized Autonomous Organization (DAO) on the ICP blockchain to achieve the following:

 - **Unitization of Real Estate**: Properties are divided into units represented as NFTs.
 - **Property Co-Ownership**: Users can buy and own units, collectively owning the entire property.